 It’s normal if a teenager doesn’t know what to think when their parents get a divorce.
 It can be very shocking.
 The thoughts and feelings going through their mind are usually confusing and scary, having very little idea of what might happen to them or their family.

-Some questions they might be thinking are …
+Some questions they might have are …

 In many instances, teens might feel like they can’t talk with their parents about how they feel.
 They might be embarrassed or might not know how to express themselves about it.

 But, most parents and a lot of other people want to be supportive of a young person as they go through such a challenging time.
-The hard part is being sensitive when approach the situation or knowing what to say.
+The hard part is being sensitive when approaching the situation or knowing what to say.

 I think sometimes keeping it simple is best.
 All a parent might need to do is simply tell their teenager … “I’m here for you.”
 This will give them an open window to talk when they’re ready.

 Below are 21 tips to give you more ideas to help you support and understand your teen during divorce.